litesync/libuv_message_framing/README.md

 This code implements length-prefixed message framing on top of streams.

-It is expected to work with TCP, Unix domain sockets (Linux) and Named Pipes (Windows).
+It works with TCP, Unix domain sockets (Linux) and Named Pipes (Windows).

 ## Usage